rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 # Initialization

-At initialization/startup, Rsvim proceeds below steps in order:
+At initialization/startup, Rsvim proceeds the steps below in order:

-## 1. Load Environment Variables
+## 1. Loading environment variables

-Reads the environment variables and initialize all the constant variables inside itself.
+Reads the environment variables and initialize all Rsvim constants.

-## 2. Process Cli Arguments
+## 2. Processing CLI arguments

 Options and file names from the `rsvim` command line are inspected.
 Several kinds of use cases are:

 - When special options are provided (i.e. `-h`/`--help`, `-V`/`--version`), Rsvim will print some useful information and exit.
 - When file names are provided, Rsvim will read them, create a buffer for each one and associate it to the corresponding file name.
-Rsvim chooses the first file as its default buffer, which will be binded with the default window on TUI.
+Rsvim chooses the first file as its default buffer, which will be bound to the default window on TUI.
 - If no file name is provided, Rsvim will create a default empty buffer, associated with no file name.

-## 3. Load Configuration Script
+## 3. Loading configuration script

-Chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry, then executes the configuration entry script to apply the configurations.
+Chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) file as the entry point.
+This entry script is then executed to apply all configurations.

 There're several locations to choose: